kojix2/ruby-htslib/README.md

 gem install htslib
 ```

-If you installed htslib with Ubuntu/apt or Mac/homebrew, [pkg-config](https://github.com/ruby-gnome/pkg-config) will automatically detect the location of the shared library.
+If you have installed htslib with apt on Ubuntu or homebrew on Mac, [pkg-config](https://github.com/ruby-gnome/pkg-config)
+will automatically detect the location of the shared library.

-Or you can set the environment variable `HTSLIBDIR`.
+Alternatively, you can specify the directory of the shared library by setting the environment variable `HTSLIBDIR`.

 ```sh
 export HTSLIBDIR="/your/path/to/htslib" # libhts.so
 ```

-## Usage
+## Overview

 ### Low level API

-HTS::LibHTS
+`HTS::LibHTS` provides native functions.

 ```ruby
 require 'htslib'